burevestnik-png/athena-android-native/README.md

 * Coroutines :]
 * TextInputLayout rewrite on
 * Add validation on Login screen like on Onboarding
-* Add functionality to buttons in actionbar
 * Think about creating several chats
-* Think about showing loaders in lists
 * Very bad realization of rx java, need to study more
-* Remake messages in chat
-* Not creating chat again if it exists, just reopen
 * Add a list of my name convention in fragment and activity
-* rename settings
 * add chat to chat list

 ---